Article IV: Personnel

 Article IV.32 Civility Conduct

 All employees are expected to conduct themselves in a professional and ethical environment, both on and off campus, and maintain the highest level of integrity and honesty in their work, including treating each other with respect and dignity.
-Accordinly, employees should refrain from engaging in behavior (written, verbal or non-verbal) that a reasonable person would find threatening, intimidating or harassing.
-This includes oral, written, visual or physical conduct by an employee that: (a) has the purpose or effect of unreasonably interfering with an individual’s employment or educational performance; or (b) has the purpose or effect of creating an unreasonable or unlawful intimidating, hostile, offensive, or abusive enviornment for an individual’s employment, academic pursuits, living environment, or participation in a College activity.
+Accordingly, employees should refrain from engaging in behavior (written, verbal or non-verbal) that a reasonable person would find threatening, intimidating or harassing.
+This includes oral, written, visual or physical conduct by an employee that: (a) has the purpose or effect of unreasonably interfering with an individual’s employment or educational performance; or (b) has the purpose or effect of creating an unreasonable or unlawful intimidating, hostile, offensive, or abusive environment for an individual’s employment, academic pursuits, living environment, or participation in a college activity.

 For all other employees, sanctions and appeals are governed by Article IV.24 Performance Deficiencies.